 Cracked nipples are common during breastfeeding and can arise from poor latching and infant positioning, high intensity use of breast pump, trauma from baby’s teeth etc. These pose a risk for introducing infections into the breast.
 Avoiding soap to prevent drying, using purified lanolin creams, air drying the nipples, using nipple shields are measures that can be used to prevent cracked nipples.

+Breast Abscess indicates a collection of pus on the breast.
 Once a pus collection develops in the breast, it rarely improves with antibiotics alone and often needs a drainage procedure.
-This can be done one of two ways.

 Idiopathic Granulomatous Mastitis (IGM)

 IGM is a recurring inflammatory condition of the breast, often presenting as recurring mastitis, abscess, sinuses and fistulae.

 The exact cause is unknown and is not due to bacterial infection.
 It is often seen in young women who have had a prior pregnancy and is believed to be an auto-immune condition.
 The condition is often misdiagnosed and treated with repeated surgery which leads to loss of breast volume, scarring and deformity of the breast.